JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 {type="warning"}

-Starting with Kotlin 1.8.20, you can enable precise backup, whereby only those classes that Kotlin recompiles in the incremental compilation will be backed up.
+Starting with Kotlin 1.8.20, you can enable precise backup, whereby only those classes that Kotlin recompiles in the incremental compilation are backed up.
 Both full and precise backups help to run builds incrementally again after compilation errors.
-Precise backup also saves build time compared to full backup.
+A precise backup takes less build time compared to a full backup.
-Full backup may take **noticeable** build time in large projects or if many tasks are making backups, especially if a project is located on a slow HDD.
+A full backup may take **noticeably** more build time in large projects or if many tasks are creating backups, especially if a project is located on a slow HDD.

 This optimization is Experimental.
 You can enable it by adding the `kotlin.compiler.preciseCompilationResultsBackup`